Latinx Heritage Month

 Book Discussion and Music Event

-Mi Carnal Frank A family memoir and Biography of U.S. Congressman Frank Mariano Tejeda Jr. 1945-1997
+Mi Carnal Frank A Family Memoir and Biography of U.S. Congressman Frank Mariano Tejeda Jr. 1945-1997

 Monday, Oct.
 7